roc-lang/roc/www/content/abilities.md

 **Implementation Status** - Accepted Proposal, implementation in-progress.
 See [#5775](https://github.com/roc-lang/roc/pull/5775) for progress on auto-deriving `Inspect` for builtin types.

-The `Inspect` Ability defines the `toInspector` function which can be used with an Inspector to insepct Roc values using the `Inspect.inspect` function.
+The `Inspect` Ability defines the `toInspector` function which can be used with an Inspector to inspect Roc values using the `Inspect.inspect` function.

 Example Inspectors:
 - A [LogFormatter](https://github.com/roc-lang/roc/blob/main/examples/LogFormatter.roc) which creates a string representation of Roc values, for use e.g. debug printing to the console.